Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

   - I want to play a challenging quiz
   - I want to play an easy and ituitive game
   - I want to be able to see if my answers are correct or not
-  - I want to know the correct answer, if I don't know it
+  - I want to know the correct answer, if I select the wrong one
   - I want to be alble to play the game again, if it's enjoyable

  ## Design